 - Water quality and pollution of the waterways in Florida was a big concern for fishermen. - The water that comes out of the inlets (freshwater discharges) affects the availability of Atlantic king and Spanish mackerel. - Specific concerns mentioned for the St. John River and St. Lucie River areas. - Fishermen are now having to rely on phone applications that show sediments, pollutions, etc. to determine where to fish. - Cruise ship activity affects water quality.
-During the pandemic, when cruise ships were no operating, water quality improved. - There needs to be more research effort put toward remedying water quality issues in Florida. - Rocket launches are increasing in frequency and causing significant harm to the fishing industry, generally, including for Atlantic king and Spanish mackerel. - While the associated closures are temporary, they affect access to a public resource and fishermen often have to postpone when they are fishing.
-These closures are especially impactful when good weather days are decreasing in frequency. - The US Coast Guard has new app, but fishermen are often not notified of schedule launches and changes. - Dredging operations and beach renourishment efforts are having an effect on water quality as well as changing the sea bottom. - From Stuart to Daytona the shell bottom has become muddy, resulting in a change in fauna. - Algae "mud" comes up in fishermen's nets. - Lack of working waterfronts and dockage an issue.
+During the pandemic, when cruise ships were no operating, water quality improved. - o There needs to be more research effort put toward remedying water quality issues in Florida. - Rocket launches are increasing in frequency and causing significant harm to the fishing industry, generally, including for Atlantic king and Spanish mackerel. - While the associated closures are temporary, they affect access to a public resource and fishermen often have to postpone when they are fishing.
+These closures are especially impactful when good weather days are decreasing in frequency. - Fishermen should be compensated for lost fishing days due to space launches. - The US Coast Guard has new app, but fishermen are often not notified of schedule launches and changes. - Dredging operations and beach renourishment efforts are having an effect on water quality as well as changing the sea bottom. - o From Stuart to Daytona the shell bottom has become muddy, resulting in a change in fauna. - o Algae "mud" comes up in fishermen's nets. - Lack of working waterfronts and dockage an issue.
 The South Atlantic Council needs to get more involved in local working waterfront issues.